Is your maintenance planning delivering results?

 value map

-Many believe that planning and scheduling will solve their maintenance productivity problems, so they focus efforts to improve them.
+The myth: many believe that planning and scheduling will solve their maintenance productivity problems, so they focus efforts to improve them.
 But despite their efforts, results don’t change.
 Time and again, we see reports showing relatively high levels of planned work but low schedule compliance, and production outputs don’t change.
 What’s going on?

 From our field experience we know that many planners don’t actually plan – they schedule, and then they chase parts.
 It’s very inefficient.
 Of course they are diligently doing their best given what they know and the circumstances they are faced with.
 However, they don’t know what they don’t know, and they will never be able to correct for a poorly designed maintenance program.